MicrosoftDocs/power-pages-docs/power-pages-docs/admin/privacy-dsr-delete.md

 # Responding to Data Subject Rights (DSR) requests to delete Power Pages customer data

+This article discusses the experiences that Power Pages offers when deleting personal data for a specific user.

 ## Maker/Admin

 1. **System generated telemetry logs:**